Progress in understanding of how the brain works

 On the theoretical side, it is a large progress that they are trying to do "computation" with neurons themselves, rather than using models of neurons.
 As a result, they cannot use any unrealistic feature, which is on its own a significant progress.

-The feedback thay they give (random for failure vs. fixed for success) can be compared to the "Cognitive Positive Outcome" which I hypothesized as the driver for learning (See Major Hypothesis 12 in my modle).
+The feedback thay they give (random for failure vs. fixed for success) can be compared to the "Cognitive Positive Outcome" which I hypothesized as the driver for learning (See Major Hypothesis 12 in my model).
 The negative outcome in my model is speeding up the random activation of micornodes, while in this paper it is random input.
 That is essentailly the same.

 The positive output on my model is simply slowing down random activity, while in this paper they give some fixed feedback.
 That is not obviously the same, but if we assume that the fixed feedback cause their system to to tend to stay in a specifc place in the "activity space" all the time (not only when it is on), the fixed feedback will tend to not cause their system large disturbance as the random input, so in this sense it is similar to my idea.
 They didn't actually check if the feedback has a large or small effect on the activity in the sytsem, which would have given us a hint if this assumption is correct.